mirza-src/tinkering/content/OpenStack/Initial setup on NixOS.md

+---
+title: "Setting up OpenStack on NixOS"
+description: "A walkthrough to setting up OpenStack on NixOS"
+socialDescription: "Documenting my journey of setting up OpenStack on NixOS"
+---

 My interest in OpenStack started during a cloud computing course, where it was used for hands-on labs and to illustrate core cloud concepts.
 Since I prefer to self-host my development environments, by self-host I mean running everything locally so I can experiment and tinker.
 I thought setting up OpenStack would be straightforward.
 After all, getting platforms like rke2 up and running is pretty simple.
 How hard could OpenStack be?😅

 When I searched for "OpenStack installation," I landed on [this official guide](https://docs.openstack.org/install-guide/).
 It’s thorough, but honestly, a bit overwhelming.
 I prefer hands-on learning over wading through lengthy documentation, just give me something I can run, experiment with, and break, then I’ll figure out the rest.
 While detailed docs are important (please keep writing them!), I wish there were more streamlined, automated ways to get started for those of us who learn by doing.